compassion-global-experience/compassion-design-system/packages/core/README.md

 ## Running storybook
 - Run `npm start` or `npm run storybook`

-## Contributing to the `css` Package
+## Contributing to the `@compassion-gds/core` Package

-The `css` package is structured with a component-per-directory convention inside the `src` directory.
+The `@compassion-gds/core` package is structured with a component-per-directory convention inside the `src` directory.
 Each component directory generally contains 2 items:

 - A **CSS file** composable css classes to achieve the design system specs